mljs/confusion-matrix/README.md

 // Construct the confusion matrix from the true and the predicted labels const trueLabels =      [0, 1, 0, 1, 1, 0];
 const predictedLabels = [1, 1, 1, 1, 0, 0];
-const CM2 = new ConfusionMatrix.fromLabels(trueLabels, predictedLabels);
+const CM2 = new ConfusionMatrix.fromLabels(trueLabels, predictedLabels); // The order of the arguments are important !!!

 // Compute some derivatives of the confusion matrix
 // See API documentation for the complete list